|3/18/2014 12:39:00 PM|

 Sisters had a couple of standouts.

 "Each team votes an MVP on the other side," Doke said.

-Gould got the nod from opponents for his performance as an expert medical witness, and Bridget Biber was an MVP for her cross-examination of the mother of the injured child.
+Gould got the nod from opponents for his performance as an expert medical witness.

 The program introduces students to the workings of the justice system, which is always an eye-opener.
 R.J.
 Aryamfard noted that the experience is nothing like what we see on shows like "Law & Order."

 "I think this gives me a better background in understanding the justice system," said Emily Christen.